 Pro Hunter Flex Tech Stock

-As soon as I bought the guns, I bought a new Pro Hunter Flex Tech stock to replace the composite stock.
+Soon after I bought the guns, I bought a new Pro Hunter Flex Tech stock to replace the composite stock.
+It really helps manage the recoil.
+I can shoot the 7mm Rem Mag or 150 grain loads in the muzzleloader and not flinch.
 Stocks were also available in the Real Tree hardwood camo.
-I really like the camo pattern, but stayed with the black composite stock because I didn’t think it was worth $50 more.
+I like the camo pattern, but chose the black composite stock because I didn’t think it was worth $50 more.
 The forearm is also available in the camo pattern for about $60.

 It was simple to change stocks; Remove the decal plate (two screws) on the stock, then loosen a nut and slide it off.
 Replace the new stock, tighten the nut and replace the decal plate.
 So now, I have a hybrid Encore/Pro Hunter.
 If you shoot a lot of 120 – 150 grain loads at the range, you will appreciate the 43% reduction in recoil.
 It helps save your shoulder and your scopes.
 I don’t shoot many 150 grain loads anymore, but I could shoot them all day with the new stock if I wanted.